 Corn Poppers are deep-fried, melted cheese balls stuffed with sweet corn, diced jalapeños, and diced red peppers coated in crispy breadcrumbs.

-Our Jalapeno Popper Bites are already delicious by since corn on the cob is in season we decided to try adding some sweet corn to them and they are fantastic!
+Our Jalapeno Popper Bites are already delicious, but since corn on the cob is in season, we decided to try adding some sweet corn to them, and they are fantastic!
 They are spicy and cheesy, creamy and crunchy, all in one bite.
 These corn poppers are the perfect appetizer to serve friends and family at a party or family gathering.

 Corn Poppers Recipe Ingredients

 The inside of the poppers is a spicy combination of cheeses, corn, and peppers!
 You can add more or less of the spicy ingredients depending on your family’s preferences.
 Scroll down for the complete recipe with ingredient measurements.

 - Pepper Jack Cheese: This cheese is made with Monterey Jack blended with chopped peppers.
 It adds flavor and spice to the corn poppers!
 You can substitute an equal amount of another shredded cheese but keep in mind that it will alter the flavor of the poppers.